juliandreas/dire-cli/COMMANDS.md

 - Creates a `.dire.yaml` configuration file
 - Sets up default and example settings for your project
+- Use `--force` flag to overwrite existing configuration

 ### `dire --keys <key>`